-First, considering that the regional disparity between counties of the same provinces consists of important share of the overall disparity in China, and the important role that distance plays in the migration decision process, intra-provincial migration is a major part of the total migration.
-Analyzing data of 1 percent population sampling survey in 1995 shows the large proportion of intra-provincial migration in terms of both rural-urban migration and rural-rural migration -- 68.4 per cent of the total migrants moved only within their home provinces.
-If we divide total migrants into rural-to-urban and rural-to-rural migrants, 75.3 percent of rural-to-rural migrants migrate within their home provinces, and 54.6 percent of rural-to-rural migrants migrate within their home provinces.
+First, considering that the regional disparity between counties of the same provinces consists of important share of the overall disparity in China,8 and the important role that distance plays in the migration decision process, intra-provincial migration is a major part of the total migration.
+Analyzing data of 1 percent population sampling survey in 1995 shows the large proportion of intra-provincial migration in terms of both rural-urban migration and rural-rural migration -- 68.4 per cent of the total migrants into rural-to-rural migrants, 75.3 percent of rural-to-urban migrants migrate within their home provinces.
 The survey in Ji'nan city in 1995 provides an even stronger result -- 93.3 per cent of migrant workers surveyed are from the same province (Shandong).